syncfusion-content/javascript-docs/js/api/ejGrid.md

-Gets or sets a value that indicates whether to enable the columns reordering behaviour in the grid.
+Gets or sets a value that indicates whether to enable the columns reordering behavior in the grid.
 Reordering can be done through by drag and drop the particular column from one index to another index within the grid.